 The Company's core business of generating, buying, and selling electricity requires the Company to follow various state and federal agency issued rules, regulations, and standards of conduct.
 These agencies include, but are not limited to, the Federal Energy Regulatory Commission (FERC), the US Commodity Futures Trading Commission (CFTC), the North American Reliability Corporation (NERC), and the various Public Utility Commission (PUC) jurisdictions in which we operate.
 Specific to commercial operations, the Company prohibits illegal trading activity including, but not limited to, gaming, collusion, illegal exercise of market power, and market manipulation.
+Furthermore, employees are expected to comply with applicable power market rules when operating and managing generating facilities.

-Interested to learn more?
+Ready to learn more?
 Read these Policies:

-- Antitrust Policy - Market Conduct Policy
+Antitrust Policy Market Conduct Policy